 How do I know if I am a member of the CBP Global Entry Program?

-To become a member of the CBP Global Entry Program, an individual must create an account, pay a fee, submit the application, attend an in-person interview, and then be authorized.
+To become a member of the CBP Global Entry Program, an individual must create an account, pay a fee, submit an application, attend an in-person interview, and then be authorized.
 If the applicant has not completed this process, then select “no” for this application question.

 What type of passport do I need to apply for a visa waiver travel authorization?